syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping.md

 ---
 layout: post
-title: Snapping will snap objects with respect to grid lines in the Design environment.
+title: Snap objects with respect to grid lines in the Design environment.
 description: How to snap Nodes and Connectors over gridlines?
 platform: wpf
 control: SfDiagram